Linux

 Highlight the directory you want to create the file in

-Then right click on the directory to create a new file
+Click on the file icon to create a new file

 Click on New file and enter hw.sh